Myth and Lore

 No. 32 Penguin (UK) 2019: the original artwork is contained in the historic Ladybird Book National Archive.
 The supplementary image shows visual development and conceptualization.

-“The artwork is gloriously retro, echoing the original Ladybird house style but containing completely up-to-date information” Shiny New Books
+“The artwork is gloriously retro, echoing the original Ladybird house style but containing completely up-to-date information”

 A brand new visual interpretation of H.P.
 Lovecraft’s sea-dwelling monster Cthulhu: from Octopuses: A Ladybird Expert Book

 An image inspired by the attention to detail and symmetry of design given to 19th century natural science illustration: this image is homage to the great natural philosopher, polymath and illustrator Ernst Haeckel: from Octopuses: A Ladybird Expert Book